sebmatecho/health_insurance/readme.md

 #### Model Intuition

 For the deployed model, variables *previously insured* and *vehicle damage*, are the most important features.
 The bars are based on average absolute values of SHAP values, this is, the mean impact of each feature across the +700K rows of the original database.

 <img src="SHAP/plots.png" width="600" height="300" />

 This is also reflected by the Beeswarm plot, cleary showing two clusters for each of the *previously insured* and *vehicle damage* features.
-This is
+So, it seems that

 <img src="SHAP/summary_plot.png" width="600" height="300" />